-Employee Engagement Software: Considerations Before Choosing This Technology
+Employee Engagement Software: What To Consider With This Technology

 To help improve workers’ experience in a tight labor market, many companies are implementing employee engagement software.
 That’s because a highly engaged workforce can reduce a company’s turnover rate by up to 59%.
 But despite its rising popularity, employee engagement software isn’t necessarily right for everyone.